stleerh/blog2/announcing.md

 Why is this important?
 Because with a video, you now have a record of everything that happened.
 It generates a timeline of events for every movement that's made so all of this is captured and stored.
 By organizing this data, you can replay the entire stories that happen concurrently.
 For example, when there is a problem such as a traffic jam (latency), you will know what happened, who was involved, when it occurred and for how long, where it happened, and with analysis, you might be able to figure out why it happened and how to prevent it from happening again in the future.
 Perhaps to avoid this latency that tends to occur at a certain time of the day, you could increase the amount of bandwidth only for this period of time to improve utilization and do better cost analysis and planning.
+It can help in a wide range of areas in troubleshooting connectivity and optimizing network performance.

 ## Network Observability Architecture